Rush (Thorpe Park)

 Rush is a Screamin' Swing ride at Thorpe Park in Chertsey, Surrey which opened at the park alongside another S&S – Sansei Technologies thrill ride, Slammer, in 2005.
-At the time of its opening, it was the tallest ride of its type in the world It is the only Screamin' Swing in the UK, and only one of three in Europe.
+At the time of its opening, it was the tallest ride of its type in the world.
+It is the only Screamin' Swing in the United Kingdom.

 Construction

 Construction for Rush started late 2004, after Eclipse, a Ferris wheel, was removed.
 It was originally meant to have four air tanks, instead of two.
 It took around 4 months to construct and test.
 The ride was installed by Ride Entertainment Group.